commercetools/sphere-node-product-csv-sync/README.md

 #### Categories

-In the `categories` column you can define a list of categories the product should be included separated by `;`:
+In the `categories` column you can define a list of categories the product should be categorized in separated by `;`:
 ```
 Root>Category>SameSubCategory;Root2;Root>Category2>SameSubCategory
 ```